Open-Source

 }

-Hydrate custom classes (DTO) instead of entities to optimize your queries:
+If needed, hydrate custom classes (DTO) instead of entities to optimize your queries:

 final class ArticleModel implements SpecificationReadModel